-Previously in Exhibit 1 in Chapter 1, the market results for the past decade were illustrated by the growth of \$1.00 invested on December 31, 2009 in each of the six basic U.S. asset classes plus inflation, as represented by the SBBI[®] series.
-A logarithmic scale was used on the vertical axis of Exhibit 1.82 A logarithmic scale (see Exhibit 2.1a) allows for the direct comparison of the series' behavior at different points in time.
+Previously in Exhibit 1.5 in Chapter 1, the market results over the most recent decade were illustrated by the growth of \$1.00 invested on December 31, 2010 in each of the six basic U.S. asset classes plus inflation, as represented by the SBBI® series.
+A logarithmic scale was used on the vertical axis of Exhibit 1.5.85 A logarithmic scale (see Exhibit 2.1a) allows for the direct comparison of the series' behavior at different points in time.

 Specifically, the use of a logarithmic scale allows the following interpretation of the data: the same vertical distance, no matter where it is measured on the graph, represents the same percentage change in the series.
-For example, on a logarithmic scale, a 50% gain from \$10 to \$15 occupies the same vertical distance as a 50% gain from \$1,000 to \$1,500.
-On a linear scale, the same percentage gains look different (see Exhibit 2.1b).
-A logarithmic scale allows the viewer to
+For example, on a logarithmic scale, a 50% gain from \$10 to \$15 occupies

-81 In 2010, Laurence B. Siegel, research director at the CFA Institute Research Foundationat the time, famously referred to these events as "black turkeys."
+84 In 2010, Laurence B. Siegel, research director at the CFA Institute Research Foundationat the time, famously referred to these events as "black turkeys."
 The reference was to "black swans," the term author Nassim Nicholas Taleb gave to unfortunate events that aren't easily foreseeable.
 Siegel explained in a paper, "Black Swan or Black Turkey?" that market events like the global financial crisis are "everywhere in the data-(they) happen all the time" but investors are "willfully blind" to them.
 See: Laurence B. Siegel, "Black Swan or Black Turkey?
 The State of Economic Knowledge and the Crash of 2007-2009," Financial Analysts Journal, July/August 2010, Volume 66 Issue 4.

-82 If creating a graph using Microsoft Excel, the vertical axis can be changed to logarithmic scale by right clicking the vertical axis and selecting "Format Axis...", and then selecting "Logarithmic scale" in the "Format Axis" dialog box.
+85 If creating a graph using Microsoft Excel, the vertical axis can be changed to logarithmic scale by right clicking the vertical axis and selecting "Format Axis...", and then selecting "Logarithmic scale" in the "Format Axis" dialog box.

-compare investment performance across different periods; thus, the viewer can concentrate on rates of return, without worrying about the number of dollars invested at any given time.
+the same vertical distance as a 50% gain from \$1,000 to \$1,500.
+On a linear scale, the same percentage gains look different (see Exhibit 2.1b).
+A logarithmic scale allows the viewer to compare investment performance across different periods; thus, the viewer can concentrate on rates of return without worrying about the number of dollars invested at any given time.

 An additional (and practical) benefit of a logarithmic scale is the way the scale spreads the action out over time.
-It makes the graph easier to see, and makes it easier to more carefully examine the fluctuations of the individual time series in different periods.
+It makes the graph easier to see and makes it easier to more carefully examine the fluctuations of the individual time series in different periods.